1. These are legally binding rules for Gwent and related products/services (accessible here).

 See our fan content guidelines to learn how you can help make cool stuff using Gwent assets (like community sites or Let’s Plays).

 11.2 Payment requirements.
-If you buy Virtual Goods, you agree to the pricing, payment and billing policies applicable to them, as notified to you at the time of purchase.
+If you buy Virtual Goods and/or Virtual Currency, you agree to the pricing, payment and billing policies applicable to them, as notified to you at the time of purchase.
 You are responsible for ensuring that you have authorization to use any chosen payment method, which includes obtaining account-holder/parent/guardian approval if applicable.
 You are responsible for ensuring that this authorization is maintained at all material times.
 Do not make inappropriate charge-back or refund requests.
 You are responsible for applicable fees and taxes.
 All payments are non-refundable and non-transferable except as expressly provided in this Agreement.

 11.3 Legal requirements.
 Virtual Goods and Virtual Currency are digital items only with no cash-value or real world existence and cannot be ‘bought’, ‘sold’, gifted, transferred or redeemed, whether or not for other Virtual Goods, Virtual Currency, ‘real world’ money, goods, services or items of monetary value.
 Trading Virtual Goods or Currency is prohibited (unless we specifically permit otherwise in Gwent).
 Your right to use any Virtual Goods and Virtual Currency that you obtain is limited to a limited, non-exclusive, non-assignable, non-transferable, non-sub-licensable, revocable licence to use such Virtual Goods and Virtual Currency solely for your personal entertainment and non-commercial use in Gwent only.
 You have no property interest or right or title in any Virtual Goods or Virtual Currency, which remain CD PROJEKT RED’s property.
 CD PROJEKT RED reserves the right to reverse, change or amend Virtual Goods or Virtual Currency transactions or other matters if necessary to protect Gwent or to enforce this Agreement.